jcwatson11/git-deployment/README.md

 ## Getting started with default features

-It is recommended that you install the git-deployment.phar executable globally there are two ways to do this:
+It is recommended that you install the git-deployment.phar executable globally.
+There are two ways to do this:

 ### Quick start